 Hormones are also a very effective method that doctors use to induce your labor.
 A hormone called prostaglandins are used to open your cervix to get it ready for contractions.

-Risks of Labor Induction
+Risks of Inducing Labor

 As mentioned, labor induction may be the safest resort, however it comes with its own risks, such as: